ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 7 : Pages made responsive and API finalised (26.04.21-03.05.21)
 ___

 This was our penultimate sprint.
 By this point we had to focus on adding video chat and multiplayer functionality to the memory game.
 This was a fairly challenging task since the memory game consisted of many components, services and routes.
 And the team member who built the memory game was not the team member whose task it was to implement the multiplayer and video chat functionality.
 We also agreed to make the pages of application responsive, including mobile responsive, complete evaluation of design to report, conduct unit testing, and complete an introduction demo video.
-These remaining tasks were very important
+These remaining tasks were very important.

 ### Key points